 The truth is, you can use any healthy, vibrant lush plant as a feng shui money plant because the meaning of the symbol is in its energy.
-The energy of the feng shui money tree is in its vibrant and well-rooted energy; a growing energy that you would like to see reflected in your own financial situation.
+The energy of the feng shui money tree is in its vibrant and well-rooted energy; growing energy that you would like to see reflected in your financial situation.

 You can use any lush, vibrant and happy plant to attract the energy of growth and abundance, just be sure to take good care of them!
 In the world of energy like attracts like, so if your plants are lush and thriving, the energy attracted to them will also be lush and thriving.